magnetarpulse/neurobazaar/README.md

 sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-11 110
 sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-12 120
 ```
 I would reccomended upgrade the packages and then doing a reboot.
-Here is you can do it:
+Here is how you can do it:
 ```
 sudo apt upgrade
 sudo reboot